socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 5. ~~Extend `distance`/`prominence` verification to full breadth~~ — done 2026-09-24.
 6. Add the disconnected-graph coverage axis (flagged, not yet started — see note below).

-**Third coverage axis: connected vs. disconnected.** Directed/undirected and weighted/unweighted are covered per-kernel above, but none of the baselines were chosen specifically to exercise a disconnected graph (isolates, or multiple components with no path between them).
+**Third coverage axis: isolates / disconnection.** Directed/undirected and weighted/unweighted are covered per-kernel above, but none of the baselines were chosen specifically to exercise a disconnected graph — either isolated vertices (degree 0) or multiple components with no path between them; these are two distinct states worth covering separately, not one.
 This matters because several of this session's bugs (#287, #288, #290) only manifested — or manifested worse — on graphs with unreachable pairs (the `RAND_MAX` sentinel path).

-Needs the same treatment as the other two axes: audit which kernels currently have a disconnected fixture, add one per kernel family that lacks it, independently verify.
+Target: every kernel family gets baseline coverage for the full cross product — directed/undirected × weighted/unweighted × (fully connected / has isolates / has a disconnected non-trivial component) — the same treatment already completed for the first two axes above.
+Concretely:
+1. Audit which kernels already have a disconnected or isolate-bearing fixture (some may, incidentally).
+2. For each kernel family missing one, add a minimal fixture (reuse an existing dataset where possible rather than manufacturing a new one per kernel).
+3. Independently verify each new baseline the same way as the other two axes (hand-derivation and/or a standalone reimplementation, not SocNetV's own source).

 Not started.

 Rules: